Safeguarding, Parent and Pupil Support

 You will see members of the pastoral team along with the senior leadership team outside before and after school.
 Please feel free to speak to them at any time or alternatively phone, email, come to the school office or arrange a meeting at a convenient time for you.

 Lane End Primary School is committed to safeguarding and promoting the welfare of all children.
 To achieve our commitment, we will ensure continuous development and improvement of robust safeguarding processes and procedures that promote a culture of safeguarding amongst our staff, governors and volunteers.

 At Lane End, we promote a love of learning within a safe and happy school, in which every person matters.
 This is best achieved when we all work together to support the development of the whole child.
 We pride ourselves on knowing not just about our children’s learning, but about them and their families as individuals and valued members of our school and local community.

-The Senior Designated Safeguarding lead person at Lane End Primary School is Mr Luke Tabiner (Acting Headteacher).
+The Senior Designated Safeguarding lead person at Lane End Primary School is Mrs Hopwood (Headteacher).

-The Designated Safeguarding Team consists of Mr Tabiner, Mrs K Sadler and Mr C Hawksworth
+The Designated Safeguarding Team consists of Mrs Hopwood, Mr Tabiner, Mrs Sadler, Mr Hawksworth and Mrs Waddington.

 The designated Safeguarding Governor is Mrs V Gabriel

 All adults who work in school have a responsibility to read and understand all safeguarding policies and to act within accordance of the school’s Safeguarding and Child Protection policy at all times.